xa4b/git/README.md

 ## Development Status: Alpha

-There are no plans to drastically change the API, but we are leaving the library in *Alpha* status until there has been more usage.
+There are no plans to drasticly change the API, but we are leaving the libray in *Alpha* status until there has been more usage.

 ## Contributing

 We support an active community of contributors &mdash; and yeah that includes you!
-Feel free to fork and submit pull requests for any updates or improvements.
+Feel free to fork and submit pull requests for any updates or impovements.
 We are gathering information for Community and Contribution guidelines.
-As of now please maintain the golden rule while participating in this project; which is most
+As of now please mantain the golden rule while interating with this project; which is most
-familiarly: *“Do unto others as you would have them do unto you.”
+familarly: *“Do unto others as you would have them do unto you.”

 <hr>